jevko/writing/2022-01-09-xml-json-trends.md

 ### Interpretation

-This data stretches over a larger timespan, although it is not as accurate as above (tinkering with the interactive versions is encouraged).
-The latest data is from 2019.
+This data stretches over a larger timespan, going back to the beginnings of both XML and JSON.
+However it is not as accurate as above and the latest data is from 2019.
+Tinkering with the interactive versions is encouraged.

 It seems that when the latest version of XML was released 15 years ago, it was already well past its peak popularity which has been continuously declining since.